ROCm/amdsmi/py-interface/README.md

 * `processor_handle` device which to query

-Output: List consisting of dictionaries with fields for each bad page found
+Output: List consisting of dictionaries with fields for each bad page found; can be an empty list

 Field | Description
 ---|---